 Volunteering at Alpha House can be a rewarding family activity.
 It offers an alternative to usual mealtime routines, it helps teens develop compassion, and it provides inspiration.
 The children and youth at Alpha House are resilient, and many have gone on to achieve a great deal.
 Testimonials from former Alpha House residents make it clear that ministries like ours have made big differences in their lives.

-If you can’t help out at mealtime or in the early evening, you could be the on-call volunteer who sleeps overnight at Alpha House, or you could contribute to supplies for the pantry.
+If you can’t help out at mealtime or in the evening, you could be the on-call volunteer who sleeps overnight at Alpha House, or you could contribute to supplies for the pantry.
 We can’t help all 1100 homeless students in Washtenaw County, but we can minister to those at Alpha House.